tresoldi/gled/README.md

 ASJPcode (Brown at al. 2008) to a broad IPA transcription through orthographic profiles (Moran and Cysouw 2018) and CLTS (Anderson et al. 2018), which I had previously prepared.
-I removed from the dataset languages that did not fit the original design (e.g., artificial languages, reconstructions, isolates, duplicates, etc.).
+I removed from the dataset languages that did not fit the original design (e.g., artificial languages, reconstructions, isolates, duplicates, etc.;
+these might be included in future releases).
 I ran per-family cognate detection using a custom extension of Lexstat (List 2012), available in the released pipeline, which partitions the work into partially overlapping subsets and then joins the results with methods of community detection (Csárdi 2006).
-At last, I produced phonologically alignments of the resulting cognate sets using LingPy (List and Forkel 2021) and organized the data into a tabular resource.
+At last, I produced phonological alignments of the resulting cognate sets using LingPy (List and Forkel 2021) and organized the data into a tabular resource.